YodasMyDad/ImageGen/README.md

 **AI-Powered Image Editing for .NET Developers**

-Transform images with OpenAI's GPT-Image-1 model.
+Transform and create images with OpenAI's new gpt-image-1 model.
 Generate, edit, and enhance images using simple C# code.
 Perfect for web apps, APIs, and automation tools.

+*When creating high quality and high fidelity images the API can take up to 60+ seconds to respond*

 [![NuGet](https://img.shields.io/nuget/v/ImageGen.svg)](https://www.nuget.org/packages/ImageGen/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![.NET](https://img.shields.io/badge/.NET-9.0-blue.svg)](https://dotnet.microsoft.com/)

-## ✨ Cool Things You Can Do
+## ✨ Cool Ideas You Can Do

 - **Remove backgrounds** from product photos instantly
 - **Change backgrounds** to any scene or environment
 - **Add logos/watermarks** with perfect positioning
 - **Enhance product photos** with professional lighting and details
-- **Generate image variations** with different artistic styles
 - **Create images from text** descriptions
 - **Batch process** multiple images at once

+Your imagination is the limit!

 ## 🚀 Quick Start